 - One of the best snorkeling spots on the island is the right side (as you’re looking out to sea) of Corossol Beach.
 Hop in the water and follow along the rocks.
 There are incredible fish and coral as far as you want to swim!
 There are two snorkoling setups int he villa or you can bring your own or rent from Hokipa surf shop.

 - Sunset spots: There is a small path to hike up above Shell Beach to Fort Karl.
 It’s a beautiful view of the island and perfect for taking in sunset.
 We also love watching the sunset from the Gustavia Light house.
 Bring a bottle of champagne and enjoy the incredible view.
+Park on the road leaving Gustavia as you get to the top of the hill, you’ll see some parking and stairs on your left.
+Walk up from there.
 If you want to be on the water, try a sunset Stand Up Paddle at Public beach or Corossol!

 - Piscines Naturelles (natural pools) – These are a little tricky to find, and require local guidance or a detailed map, but they are truly magical once you find them…Generally speaking, you park at Petit Cul de Sac, walk the beach to the end (right side as you’re looking out to sea), and then follow the signs along the coast.
 When the signs run out, you go up to the top of the steep hill and then down the other side and to the left.